 - Completely remove infected trees or branches girdled and killed by cankers.
 Do not allow trees to regrow from roots or trunks left after a major trunk canker has been removed.

 - In summer, small cankers may be cut out using the following method.
 Cut away bark above and around the edges of the infected area.
 Use sharp tools, and leave wound margins smooth and neat.
 Wounds should be left uncovered to dry out during the summer.
 Try not to have sprinkler irrigation soak the wounds.
-Sterilize all pruning tools between cuts with an appropriate disinfestant.
+Sterilize all pruning tools between cuts with an appropriate disinfectant.

 - Cauterizing cankers using a hand-held propane burner has been used with some success in New Zealand.